 Have a parent or sibling with diabetes

 Had diabetes during pregnancy (gestational diabetes) (3).

-Nine million Canadians are living with diabetes or prediabetes.(1)As the population ages and the number of seniors rises, diabetes is increasing : 1 in 6 senior males and 1 in 7 females have diabetes.(2)High blood sugar levels can contribute to heart disease, kidney disease, vision loss, loss of erection, (impotence) and nerve damage (loss of feeling especially in the hands and feet)
+Nine million Canadians are living with diabetes or prediabetes (when a person’s blood sugar is higher than normal, but not high enough to be seen as type 2 diabetes) (3).
+Diabetes is common in older adults— about 1 in 6 males and 1 in 7 females aged 65 and over in Canada have diabetes (4).
+Diabetes can lead to heart disease, kidney disease, vision loss, loss of erection (impotence) and nerve damage (loss of feeling) (3).